xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

-Broken windown theory
+Broken window theory
 ---------------------------

-One broken window, left unrepaired for a substantial length of time, will accerelerate a building's damage.
+One broken window, left unrepaired for a substantial length of time, will accelerate a building's damage.

 If you find yourself working on a project with quite a few broken windows, it is all too easy to slip into the mindset of